prod0ad/0ad_ancient_empires/README.md

 Team Bonus:
 - +10% spear unit hit points (currently not shared).
 Unique Techs:
-- Cleomenian Reforms: Spartan Pikemen are unlocked. +25% farming rate for all workers.
+- Cleomenian Reforms: Spartan Pikemen and Mercenary Thurephoroi are unlocked. +25% farming rate for all workers.
 - Tyrtean Paeans: +10% spear infantry walk and run speed.
 - The Agoge: +25% health for spear infantry, but also +10% train time.
 Misc: